 \subsection{Population synthesis codes and coupling with \texttt{GAMESH}}

-To model binary star evolution, we couple \texttt{GAMESH} with binary population synthesis (BPS) codes.
-For each galaxy, we randomly draw binaries from the BPS databases until their cumulative mass matches the newly formed stellar mass predicted by the simulation, assuming progenitors inherit the metallicity of their host galaxy \citep{Schneider+2017MNRAS, Graziani+2020MNRAS}.\\ In this work, we employ two BPS codes to assess the impact of different stellar evolution prescriptions: \texttt{BSEEMP} \citep{Tanikawa+2021ApJ} and \texttt{SEVN} \citep{Iorio+2023MNRAS}.
-We assume a binary fraction $\rm f_b=1$ and adopt a Kroupa initial mass function (IMF, \citealt{Kroupa+2001MNRAS}) in the mass range $0.1 \,\rm M_\odot - 200 \, \rm M_\odot$ except for Pop~III stars, for which we assume a log-flat IMF in the range $5 \, \rm M_\odot - 300 \, \rm M_\odot$ \citep{Hirano+2015MNRAS}.
-In Appendix \ref{Sec:PopIII_discussion} we provide more details on the adopted initial conditions to generate the databases. \\ Following \citet{Angeloni+2025arXiv}, GC formation is modeled by selecting galaxies with gas surface densities ${\Sigma_{\rm g} > 10^3\, \rm M_\odot\, \rm pc^{-2}}$ \citep[see][for reviews]{Adamo+2020SSRv, Kruijssen+2026enap}.
-For these systems, the cluster formation efficiency ($\Gamma$) is computed as in \citet{Kruijssen+2012MNRAS} to estimate the fraction of stellar mass bound in clusters.
-GC masses are drawn from a $-2$ power-law initial mass function \citep{Li+2017ApJ} over $10^5-10^7\, \rm M_\odot$, with initial metallicities inherited from their host galaxies.
-Initial half-mass radii are sampled uniformly from a range between $0.1-1\,\rm pc$.
-Their subsequent dynamical evolution and disruption -- driven by mass loss, tidal stripping, and galaxy mergers -- are modeled self-consistently using semi-analytic and \texttt{RAPSTER} prescriptions \citep{Angeloni+2025arXiv}.
+To model binary star evolution, we coupled \texttt{GAMESH} with binary population synthesis (BPS) codes.
+For each galaxy, we randomly drew binaries from the BPS databases until their cumulative mass matches the newly formed stellar mass predicted by the simulation, assuming progenitors inherit the metallicity of their host galaxy \citep{Schneider+2017MNRAS, Graziani+2020MNRAS}. \\ We employed two BPS codes to assess the impact of different stellar evolution prescriptions: \texttt{BSEEMP} \citep{Tanikawa+2021ApJ} and \texttt{SEVN} \citep{Iorio+2023MNRAS}.
+We assumed a binary fraction of $\rm f_b=1$ and adopted a Kroupa initial mass function (\citealt{Kroupa+2001MNRAS}) in the mass range $0.1 \,\rm M_\odot - 200 \, \rm M_\odot$, except for Pop~III stars, for which we assumed a log-flat initial mass function in the range $5 \, \rm M_\odot - 300 \, \rm M_\odot$ \citep{Hirano+2015MNRAS}.
+In Appendix \ref{Sec:PopIII_discussion} we provide more details on the adopted initial conditions to generate the databases. \\ Following \citet{Angeloni+2025arXiv}, GC formation was modeled by selecting galaxies with gas surface densities ${\Sigma_{\rm g} > 10^3\, \rm M_\odot\, \rm pc^{-2}}$ \citep[see][for reviews]{Adamo+2020SSRv, Kruijssen+2026enap}.
+For these systems, the cluster formation efficiency ($\Gamma$) was computed as in \citet{Kruijssen+2012MNRAS} to estimate the fraction of stellar mass bound in clusters.
+The GC masses were drawn from a $-2$ power-law initial mass function \citep{Li+2017ApJ} over $10^5-10^7\, \rm M_\odot$, with initial metallicities inherited from their host galaxies.
+Initial half-mass radii were sampled uniformly from a range between $0.1-1\,\rm pc$.
+Their subsequent dynamical evolution and disruption -- driven by mass loss, tidal stripping, and galaxy mergers -- were modeled self-consistently using semi-analytic and \texttt{RAPSTER} prescriptions \citep{Angeloni+2025arXiv}.